AoxeTech/Aoxe.Email/README.md

 ## 1. What is Aoxe.Email?

-The Aoxe.Email has four implements for sending emails:
+The Aoxe.Email has the following implementations for sending emails:

 ### 1.1.
 Aoxe.Aws.SimpleEmail